Berezin-Toeplitz quantization for lower energy forms: Abstract

 \section{Abstract}

 Let $M$ be an arbitrary complex manifold and let $L$ be a Hermitian holomorphic line bundle over $M$.
 We introduce the Berezin-Toeplitz quantization of the open set of $M$ where the curvature on $L$ is non-degenerate.
-The quantum spaces are the spectral spaces corresponding to $[0,k^{-N}]$ ($N>1$ fixed), of the Kodaira Laplace operator acting on forms with values in tensor powers $L^k$.
-We establish the asymptotic expansion of associated Toeplitz operators and their composition as $k\to\infty$ and we define the corresponding star-product.
+In particular, we quantize any manifold admitting a positive line bundle.
+The quantum spaces are the spectral spaces corresponding to $\left[0,k^{-N}\right]$, where $N>1$ is fixed, of the Kodaira Laplace operator acting on forms with values in tensor powers $L^k$.
+We establish the asymptotic expansion of associated Toeplitz operators and their composition in the semiclassical limit $k\to\infty$ and we define the corresponding star-product.
 If the Kodaira Laplace operator has a certain spectral gap this method yields quantization by means of harmonic forms.
 As applications, we obtain the Berezin-Toeplitz quantization for semi-positive and big line bundles.